dpfannenstiel/dpfannenstiel.github.io/_posts/2018-01-04-a-mad-mad-mad-world.md

 <h3>Trump Is Unavailable to Run</h3>
 Finally, there is the possibility, however unlikely that Donald Trump is unavailable to run due to changes in his health or legal status.
 In this case a full Republican Primary is run.
 Hopefully with more predictable, sane results.

+{% capture postscript %}
-Post Script: It's important to maintain respect for the office.
+It's important to maintain respect for the office.
 That's what I keep telling myself.
+{% endcapture %}

+{% include alert_box.html content=postscript title="Post Script" type="post_script" %}